Shadrock/online-python-course/Final_project/Script_1/README.md

 # Final Project: Web-scraping Weather Forecast with Python (Script 1)

 In this lab, you will work with a script that scrapes the 5-day weather forecast from the National Weather Service website.
-The script extracts information from multiple elements listed under the same class name using the BeautifulSoup library.
+The script extracts information from multiple elements listed under the same class name using the [Beautiful Soup library](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 - Copy the `NWS_WeatherForecast.py` file and paste the code it contains into your code editor or Colab.